danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 We'll build an Account API with a single endpoint that returns some profile data.

-Requirements and constraints:
+Requirements and constraints are:

 - The endpoint will be `GET /profile`.
+- The business logic of the endpoint will be implemented by a Lambda handler:
+  - The Lambda will return data as JSON.
+  - The Lambda will return a single property `name` with value `Daniël`.
+  - The Lambda will return HTTP status code `200`.
 - The endpoint will require a bearer token to return the profile data.
   - The token will be sent via the `Authorization` request header.
   - The `Authorization` request header value must have the format: `Bearer TOKEN`.
   - The token is verified by a Lambda Authorizer.
-- The business logic of the endpoint will be implemented by a Lambda handler.
-- The Lambda handler will return data as JSON.
-- The Lambda handler will return a single property `name` with value `Daniël`.
-- The Lambda handler will return HTTP status code `200`.

 ### Example

 Request:

 ```
-HTTP GET /profile HTTP/1.1
+HTTP GET /profile
 Authorization: Bearer eyJ...lKw
 ```